-The Applicant must demonstrate to the satisfaction of the Department that it is in compliance with the financial management requirements of 2 CFR § 200.
+- 1. The Applicant must be an eligible nonentitlement jurisdiction. - 2.
+The Applicant must demonstrate to the satisfaction of the Department that it is compliant with the financial management requirements of 2 CFR §200. - 3.
 The Applicant must provide the Department with its most recent single audit (as submitted to the State Controller's Office), if applicable.
-If the Applicant has any open single audit findings and does not have a plan or agreement to remediate those findings, the Applicant will be deemed ineligible for funding through the state CDBG program until the findings are resolved or a remediation plan or agreement is established.
+If the Applicant had or has single audit findings identified in the audit, they must include the remediation plan/agreement; the Applicant will be deemed ineligible for funding through the state CDBG program until the findings are resolved or a remediation plan or agreement is established.
 Any and all single audit findings are included in this evaluation.

 This requirement is not limited to federal funds administered by the Department.
 If an Applicant is not subject to single audit requirements, the Applicant is not required to submit an audit.
-Applicants that fail to disclose findings on their most recent single audit will be disqualified without exception or appeal.